ucb-bar/hammer/doc/Technology/Tech-json.rst

 Stackup
 --------------------------------
-The ``stackups`` sets up the important metal layer information for Hammer to use. :numref:`stackups-example` shows an example of one metal layer in the ``metals`` list from the ASAP7 example tech plugin.
+The ``stackups`` sets up the important metal layer information for Hammer to use.

-.. _stackups-example:
+Below is an example of one metal layer in the ``metals`` list from the ASAP7 example tech plugin.

 .. code-block:: json

         {"name": "M3", "index": 3, "direction": "vertical", "min_width": 0.072, "pitch": 0.144, "offset": 0.0, "power_strap_widths_and_spacings": [{"width_at_least": 0.0, "min_spacing": 0.072}], "power_strap_width_table": [0.072, 0.36, 0.648, 0.936, 1.224, 1.512]}